2025 Formula Regional Middle East Championship: Second half

 Championship contenders Giltaire and Slater each claimed a pole position as the series returned to Yas Marina.
 Giltaire started the first race from the front, but Slater made a stronger start and took the lead before the first corner.
 He successfully managed two safety car restarts, while Ugochukwu executed a decisive move to demote Giltaire to third.
 Although Ugochukwu closed the gap to Slater, he was unable to challenge for the lead, allowing Slater to secure his third victory of the season.
 In the second race, R-ace GP’s Akshay Bohra started from pole position and spent the race defending against Saintéloc Racing’s Nikita Bedrin.
 Despite staying within a few car lengths, Bedrin was unable to overtake and finished just 0.1 seconds behind Bohra, while Badoer completed the podium.
 The third race featured another direct battle between title rivals Slater and Giltaire, with Slater emerging victorious ahead of Giltaire and Ugochukwu.
 That allowed him to reduce his deficit to 17 points behind Giltaire heading into the final round.

 The final round of the championship marked its debut at Lusail International Circuit, with Giltaire and Ugochukwu securing pole positions in qualifying.
 Rain ahead of the first race led to an early lead change as Giltaire dropped to third.
 A collision with Slater pushed both down the order, but Giltaire recovered back to third before struggling with tire wear.
 Bedrin capitalized on this to claim victory ahead of Ugochukwu, while a post-race penalty relegated Giltaire to sixth, promoting Nakamura to third.
 In race two, Pinnacle Motorsport’s Hiyu Yamakoshi led from reversed-grid pole until Al Dhaheri overtook him.
 However, tire degradation once again reshuffled the standings, with Deligny, Rivera, and Bedrin able to take the top three spots.
 Giltaire’s fourth-place finish secured him the title.
 Race three saw Beeton charge from fifth to first by lap five, holding off pole sitter Ugochukwu and Bedrin, who finished second and third, respectively.
 Slater finished fourth and claimed the Rookie Championship title, while his team won the teams’ title.

-Slater began his campaign with strong performances, positioning himself as a contender to become the series’ third consecutive rookie champion after Antonelli in 2023 and Taponen in 2024.
-He secured four race victories - more than any other driver in the field - demonstrating an impressive debut in Formula Regional competition.
-However, Giltaire performed more consistently on circuits other than the Yas Marina Grand Prix layout, allowing him to take the championship lead in the second round and maintain it for the remainder of the season.
-As a result, Slater had to be content with taking the runner-up spot and the Rookie Championship title.
-Still, missing out on this title will not hamper his reputation as one of Britain’s most promising junior single-seater talents, and his battle against Giltaire will resume in the Formula Regional European championship.